“RING OF FIRE EXPEDITIONS” presents our 43rd solar eclipse tour:

 At groups of 3-10 participants there must, due to security be a minimum number of snowmobiles: with 4-5 participants there must be minimum 3 snowmobiles, 6-7 participants minimum 4 snowmobiles, 8/10 participants minimum 6 snowmobiles etc.

 Partial phases of the eclipse begin at 10:11am local time (times are approximate and will be refined later); central eclipse is 2m 27s long and occurs at 11.12pm.
 Note that in all cases the Sun will be a mere 11 degrees above the horizon so it will be our goal to find the best possible view point (for the mobile group).
-A site has been pre-selected for those choosing option 1 with a good view of the Sun provided the sky is clear.
+A site has been pre-selected with a good view of the Sun provided the sky is clear.
 During totality it is conceivable that if there is auroral activity, this “might” be observed during totality.
 The partial phases end and the Sun returns to normal at 1:12pm.
 We will focus on seeing totality so if you are interested in the entire eclipse, this excursion will likely not be suitable unless the weather is completely favorable.

 Sunset at 6.19pm